 Similarly, if you are running your own marketplace, you need to maintain as much control as possible over your 3rd party vendors’ listings.
 Select vendors carefully with regards to your own brand and products and have a clear data model in place.
 Take control and improve customer experience using our UK based PIM software to curate listings that complement your own and can be presented as cross-sells and up-sells, where appropriate.

 Is it worth the effort?

 It’s easy to feel intimidated by the bigger marketplaces.
-Amazon, by far the most significant player in the space, has 55% of product searches originating on the website.
+Amazon, by far the most significant player in the space, has a total of 8.9 million sellers worldwide.
 And with news of Tesco’s withdrawal last year from the marketplace, you may be questioning the benefits we’ve previously mentioned.

 But what you’ve got to remember is that all of the big marketplaces started small, selling a single type of product.
 For Amazon, it was books.
 For eBay, it was second-hand goods.
 Both grew steadily to get where they are today.
 With careful product selection, great marketing and efficient product information management, there’s nothing to say you can’t do the same.